 It’s no secret NASCAR has become extremely popular in recent years, and not just because access has grown.
-More jurisdictions have legalized gambling, and wagering on auto racing can be so lucrative.
+More and more jurisdictions have begun to legalize gambling, and wagering on auto racing can be plenty lucrative.

 What the NASCAR spreads mean is that, while wagering on a heavy favorite in major sports may take $300 to win $100 (-300), in auto racing, that $100 wager would net a profit of $250 (+250).
 That doesn’t mean that betting on NASCAR is easy by any means, but there are ways of improving your chances of winning.